Pickles on FIRE: The 3D Shape Evolution of Simulated Milky Way-Mass Galaxies: Introduction

 In related work, \citet{Vega-Ferrero2024} used a machine learning method trained on TNG50 simulations to classify galaxies observed with JWST and found that a substantial fraction of galaxies that could be naively classified as disks may be intrinsically elongated.
 Prior to this, \citet{Ceverino15} and \citet{Tomassetti2016} showed that $\sim 10^9$ $M_\odot$ galaxies at $z \sim 2$ in their simulations are often prolate and live in dark matter halos that are themselves elongated in the same direction as the stellar distribution.
 This mass range is roughly what is expected for the mass of the main progenitor of Milky Way size systems at $z=0$ \citep[e.g.][]{SR22}.

 These results raise a question: Did most Milky Way-size galaxies go through a phase of evolution when their stars were forming in elongated shapes?
 In this paper, we look specifically at the shape evolution history of Milky Way–like galaxies using a set of 13 zoom-in FIRE-2 \citep{Hopkins2018FIRE-2Formation} simulations.
 We characterize galaxy shapes using triaxial ellipsoids and measure the axis ratios for all stars, young stars, luminosity-weighted stars, and dark matter at multiple epochs.
 We also measure the shapes of mono-age populations of stars at $z=0$ and relate them to the shapes that those stars had at the time of their birth.
+We then compare our results to observational shape distributions and examine the physical properties associated with galaxy elongation, including stellar kinematics, gas inflow, and dark matter structure.

-In Section \ref{sec:methods} we discuss our simulations and how the shapes are measured, in Section \ref{sec:results} we discuss our results, in Section \ref{sec:conclusions} we discuss our conclusions.
+In Section \ref{sec:methods} we discuss our simulations and how the shapes are measured.
+In Section \ref{sec:results} we present our main results on the 3D shape evolution of simulated Milky Way progenitors.
+In Section \ref{sec:observations} we produce mock images of our simulated galaxies and construct predicted 2D shape distributions for comparison with observations.
+In Section \ref{sec:elongation} we examine the physical properties and correlations of galaxy elongation.
+In Section \ref{sec:conclusions} we summarize our findings and discuss their implications for understanding the early Universe.